 General Gatlin, who graduated from West Point in the early 1830s, and commanded Fort Gibson in the Cherokee Nation over 60 years ago, told me that he remembered Bridger very well; and had once asked the old guide whether he had ever been in the great canyon of the Colorado River.

-“Yes, sir,” replied the mountaineer, “I have, many a time.
+“Yes, sir,” replied the mountaineer, “I have many times.
 There’s where the oranges and lemons bear all the time, and the only place I was ever at where the moon’s always full!”

 He told me and also many others, at various times, that in the winter of 1830, it began to snow in the valley of the Great Salt Lake and continued for 70 days without cessation.
 The whole country was covered to a depth of seventy feet, and all the vast herds of buffalo were caught in the storm and died, but their carcasses were perfectly preserved.